 DEP will rely upon these {reflect what is above: local ordinance(s), permit(s), rules, MOU, MOA, etc.} to be collectively referred to as groundwater use institutional controls to ensure that no contaminant exposure from using the groundwater as a potable drinking water source or using for {insert irrigation or other non-potable water uses} resulting in risk to human health, public safety or the environment will occur due to this contaminated site.
 As such, the PRSR must notify DEP if the PRSR becomes aware of the repeal or amendment of these groundwater use institutional controls, or if a violation occurs at the subject property of such groundwater use institutional controls such that the potential for exposure to contaminants resulting in risk to human health, public safety, and/or the environment is increased.
 Repeal, amendment or violation of these groundwater use institutional controls or failure to notify DEP of such violation, amendment or repeal may, in addition to other remedies available at law, result in proceedings to revoke this Order and require the immediate resumption of active cleanup or require that other approved institutional controls be implemented, unless demonstrated that the cleanup criteria under Subsection 62-780.680(1), F.A.C., have been achieved.

 Dewatering.
-DEP will rely on Rule 62-621.300, F.A.C., and the guidance incorporated therein, and prior DEP Division of Waste Management (DWM) review of any dewatering plan as the institutional control to ensure that no exposure to contaminated groundwater resulting in risk to human health, public safety or the environment will occur due to dewatering activities on the contaminated site.
+DEP will rely on Rule 62-621.300, F.A.C., and the guidance incorporated therein, to ensure that no exposure to contaminated groundwater resulting in risk to human health, public safety or the environment will occur due to dewatering activities on the contaminated site.
 DEP Rule 62-621.300, F.A.C., requires a permit when conducting dewatering in the area of a contaminated site.
-DEP DWM can only approve a dewatering plan that ensures the appropriate handling, treatment, and disposal of any extracted groundwater that may be contaminated to avoid adversely impacting or increasing the potential for exposure to contaminants resulting in risk to human health, public safety or the environment. the.
-Unless it is demonstrated that the cleanup criteria under Subsection 62-780.680(1), F.A.C., have been achieved, DEP, in addition to other remedies available at law, may institute proceedings to revoke this Order and require the resumption of site rehabilitation activities if any dewatering activities are commenced without DEP DWM’s prior approval.
+Any person intending to conduct dewatering within the [restricted area] must submit to DEP DWM a dewatering plan signed and sealed by a Florida-registered professional engineer or Florida-registered professional geologist that ensures the appropriate handling, treatment, and disposal of any extracted groundwater that may be contaminated to avoid adversely impacting or increasing the potential for exposure to contaminants resulting in risk to human health, public safety or the environment.
+The plan must include the location(s) of the dewatering activity and the effluent disposal area(s) relative to known areas of groundwater contamination, proposed flow rate, duration, volume, estimated drawdown, (based upon design calculations), a technical evaluation demonstrating that the dewatering will not cause the migration of contamination and procedures for proper characterization, treatment, handling and disposal of any contaminated groundwater that may be encountered during dewatering.
+DEP DWM will keep the plan in the site file as documentation of site conditions and will rely on this professional certification for demonstrating compliance with this restriction.
+The PRSR is advised that other federal, state, or local laws and regulations may apply to this activity.
+A copy of all permits obtained for the implementation of dewatering must be provided along with the plan submitted to FDEP’s DWM.
+Unless it is demonstrated that the cleanup criteria under Subsection 62-780.680(1), F.A.C., have been achieved, DEP, in addition to other remedies available at law, may institute proceedings to revoke this Order and require the resumption of site rehabilitation activities if any dewatering activities are commenced without submittal of such a plan.
 See attached and incorporated by reference Exhibit 4.